amontalenti/dataviz-elements/index.rst

 Tools for everything, but no **dataviz REPL**.

 Or is there?
-Enter IPython Notebook, Pandas, and the web.
+Enter IPython Notebook, Pandas, the web.

 Demo Time!
 =========